 In the initial small claims hearing the participants, both the plaintiff and the defendant speak with the judge directly.
 A common mistake that people make is to treat the conversation with the judge like a trip to the principal’s office.
 The best thing to do is to be very respectful, and very matter of fact.
 The Judge will ask questions to clarify how the complaint is written and to clarify the meaning of any evidence presented.
 Do not interrupt the Judge and make sure to call the Judge “Your Honor”.
 Do not talk to or argue directly with the other participant.
 Simply explain your case and have evidence and witnesses as proof to support your argument.
 The Judge will rule on the facts as presented.
 This is called applying the law to the fact pattern.
 The nice thing about small claims court is that the standard of evidence admitted is less formal.
 You still must maintain complete professionalism.
 Again, this is not a trip to the principal’s, don’t start with a long tale of all the past conflict with a person.
 Stick to the facts and to answering the questions the Judge asks.
 You will be glad you did.

 This article is written to give you a summary of the small claims filing process and things to think about when you go to court.
 In every county there is a Small Claims Legal Advisor, which is a service put together by the local court system to assist the self-represented small claims litigant.
 Once you read this article you will have a basic handle on what is involved in the small claims process and can make the choice as to whether you want to do the form selection, completion, filing and service of process on your own.
 Many people are glad to know the process and though it is relatively simple still opt to use our service because they, like most people, are busy and only really have a half an hour or so after work to really spend online completing their small claims interview.
-With our synchronized form, you can save and return if you find you are missing a piece of information.
-2 short internet session and your document completion, filing and service of process are on their way.

 Another purpose of this article is to give our clients information on mediation.
 Mediation is often times a very good choice for people who really care to preserve the relationship they have always had with the person, people or business with whom they are temporarily at odds with about a relatively minor amount of money.
 In mediation, rather than have a judge decide your case, both parties sit down with a mediator who can help you come to a compromise.
 Mediation is not binding, mediation is a last attempt to stay out of court and to come up with a compromise with which both people can agree.
 If you do come to an agreement, you can file a request for dismissal (CIV-110).
 This can be done with or without prejudice.
 Without prejudice leaves it open for you to initiate another claim should the person with whom you came to an agreement ends up breaching the new settlement agreement contract which you formed as the basis for the dismissal.